-Lesson Title: Mock Examination: Paper 1 (Sections 5-6) Theme: All Lesson Number: PHL4-L050 Class: SSS 4
+Lesson Title: Mock Examination: Paper Theme: All

+1 (Sections 5-6)

+Lesson Number: L4-L050 Class: SSS 4 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils  🕄 Write the exar nple examination

+will be able to: questions and l multiple-choice

-- 1. Complete a section of a mock WASSCE paper. - 2.
-Identify and use words correctly in an examination. - 3.
-Identify the grammatical name and function of a given word, clause or phrase.
+1. Complete a section of a mock options on the boar d (see end of lesson).

+WASSCE paper.

+2. Identify and use words correctly in an

+examination.

+3. Identify the grammatical name and

+function of a given word, clause or

+phrase.